NguyenPhuDuc307/get-started-dotnet-mvc/README.md

   ![Debug](resources/choose-debug.png)

-## Part 3: Add a model to an ASP.NET Core Mvc app
+## Add a model to an ASP.NET Core Mvc app

 >In this tutorial, classes are added for managing courses in a database.
 These classes are the "Model" part of the Mvc app.
 >These model classes are used with [Entity Framework Core (EF Core)](https://learn.microsoft.com/en-us/ef/core) to work with a database.
 EF Core is an object-relational mapping (ORM) framework that simplifies the data access code that you have to write.